msuhail1997/Steering-Control-using-Imitation-Learning/Final Code/DL Baseline/README.md

 5) Run the command'-$ python3 drive.py modeltrack2-random-4000.h5' to start the trained model.

-6) Open the Simulator and open the track 1 environment in Autonomous mode and visualize the performance of the model.
+6) Open the Simulator and open track 1 environment in Autonomous mode to visualize the performance of the model.